Get Screened

 - Women 75 and older: The benefits of continuing to screen once you turn 75 depend on your personal health (how healthy you are overall).
 Talk to your healthcare provider about whether or not continuing to screen is right for you.
 If you choose to continue screening, the Alberta Breast Cancer Screening Program in Alberta Health Services will no longer send you reminder letters to screen once you turn 75.

 Unsure if breast cancer screening is right for you?
-Try the Risk Calculator.
+Try a Risk Calculator.

 What if I have breast implants?